zhuangh/CarND-Behavioral-Cloning-P3/writeup_report.md

 The model used an Adam optimizer, so the learning rate was not tuned manually.

 Training data was chosen to keep the vehicle driving on the road.
 I used a combination of center lane driving, recovering from the left and right sides of the road.
-For details about how I created the training data, see the next section.
+For details about how I created the training data.

 The possible enhancement is listed as follows.